eddiehaug/lokko/project-description.md

 ## CSV file format

-The csv file should be formatted as artist, song, like this:
+The csv file should be formatted as [artist, song], like this:

 |Artist         |Song         |
 |---------------|-------------|